PART III – Holiday Gift Guide: 14 MORE Gifts that Car enthusiasts and Track Day people actually want.

 *One Note: Avoid the “Ultimate rain Light” for sale in a few places.
 While it’s lower cost is attractive, it is painfully dull (Barely brighter than my stock Miata brake lights).
 I purchased one last winter and immediately returned it.

-Are you camping at the track but not happy waking up with Keurig or industrial percolator coffee?
+Are you camping at the track but not happy waking up with Keurig or industrial percolator coffee often seen in track breakfast shacks and registration offices?
 Be your own Barista at the track and bring your own kettle/coffee machine.

 There are 12v Cigarette lighter options, but they are expensive and take much longer to boil water.
-You may be better off searching out an outlet (or generator) at the track for an electric kettle.
-I pair mine with a nice pour-over coffee maker
+You may be better off searching out an outlet (or generator) at the track to use an electric kettle.
+I use a propane gas stove, and stainless steel French Press.

 6: Grill: $$$ Decent Size Gift